marimeireles/journey/content/english/organization/index.md

 #### Developing a project

-Jouney mentors define a project for colaborators to work on during the three month period.
+Jouney mentors define a project for collaborators to work on during the three month period.

 What makes a good project?
 (Credit to QEMU coordinator Stefan Hajnoczi's talk at KVM Forum for these tips.)
-A project that is suitable for colaborators to work on is:
+A project that is suitable for collaborators to work on is:

 - **Well-defined** - The project has a well defined scope.
 - **Self-contained** - Has few dependencies on uncompleted work.
 Does not require interacting with multiple open source communities who are not on-board with interacting with a collaborator.